Cosmic structure formation in massive conformal gravity: Classical MCG

+At this point, it is important to remark that the symmetries underlying the theory, namely the general coordinate invariance and the conformal invariance, naturally allow the appearance of a quartic potential term $\lambda_\varphi\int{d^4x\sqrt{-g}\varphi^4}$ in the gravitational sector of the total MCG action (\ref{1}).
+In spite of this possibility, such a term is not taken into account in MCG because its inclusion implies that the Minkowski metric ceases to be a vacuum solution of the field equations, thus rendering the conventional $S$-matrix approach inconsistent.
+Although the potential term naturally arises in the loop divergences of the MCG effective action, we can cancel such divergences by considering the renormalized value of the dimensionless coupling constant $\lambda_\varphi$ equal zero.

+Even though the gravitational sector of the theory doesn't have a classical potential, quantum corrections of the dilaton field generate an one-loop effective potential that has a minimum value $\varphi_0$ away from the origin \cite{Mat}, which spontaneously breaks the conformal symmetry of the theory via the Coleman-Weinberg mechanism \cite{CW}.
+The consistency of the theory with solar system tests imposes that the spontaneously broken vacuum expectation value of the dilaton field be $\varphi_{0} = \sqrt{3/32\pi G} \approx 2\times 10^{18} \, \mbox{GeV}$ \cite{Far9}.
+In this case, we find that the MCG field equations (\ref{3}) and (\ref{4}) reduces to

-is the conformal matter energy-momentum tensor, and $\lambda = (\alpha\varphi_0)^{-1}$ is the Compton wavelength of the massive spin-$2$ field (ghost) with negative energy that appears in the theory in addition to the usual massless spin-$2$ field (graviton) with positive energy.
+at the classical fundamental level, where $m =\varphi_0\alpha$ is the effective mass of the massive spin-$2$ field (ghost) with negative energy that appears in the theory in addition to the usual massless spin-$2$ field (graviton) with positive energy.

 In addition, for $\varphi = \varphi_0$, the conformally invariant MCG line element $ds^2 = \left(\varphi/\varphi_{0}\right)^{2}g_{\mu\nu}dx^{\mu}dx^{\nu}$ reduces to the general relativistic line element